 Right before I headed out of the door to finish my Christmas shopping I quickly added beets to my shopping list.
 Beets or beetroot, as it is known in the UK, is a vegetable I can’t imagine my Christmas table without!

-I know I just made quite a polarising statement as beets firmly fall into “love it or hate it” category for most people but I am not backing down.
+I know I just made quite a polarising statement.
+Beets firmly fall into “love it or hate it” category for most people but I am not backing down.

 Clearly, I am a huge beet lover as evidenced in several recipes I’ve posted in the past and all of them are of Russian origin.
-However, this recipe for Balsamic Glazed Beets with Goat Cheese and Mint is not but it IS delicious and will be a welcome addition to any holiday table.
+This recipe for Balsamic Glazed Beets with Goat Cheese and Mint is not Russian.
+But it IS delicious and will be a welcome addition to any holiday table.

-The sweetness of beets as well as the tangy flavour of balsamic glaze and the freshness of mint compliment and bring a right balance to all the rich dishes that usually dominate Christmas dinner.
+The sweetness of beets as well as the tangy flavour of balsamic glaze and the freshness of mint compliment and balance the rich dishes that usually dominate Christmas dinner.

 Beetroot and balsamic vinegar are natural friends as they show each other off.
 Sprinkle your dish with tangy goat’s cheese and fresh mint and you have got yourself a brilliant side dish that pairs well with any meat.